malaria-atlas-project/mbgw-clean/README.rst

 License
 -------

-Copyright (c) 2010 Pete Gething, Anand Patil.
+Copyright (c) 2010 Anand Patil, Pete Gething.
 All code in this repository is licensed under the GPL, see LICENSE in this directory.

 Authors
 -------

-Pete Gething, Anand Patil
+Anand Patil, Pete Gething